whatyouhide/gotham-contrib/README.md

 A Gotham-inspired syntax theme is available for Spyder: [spyder-ubik-syntax][spyder-ubik-syntax].

+### Arc Theme

+A flat theme with transparent elements based on Gotham scheme for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Budgie, Pantheon, Xfce, MATE, etc. : [arc-theme-gotham][arc-theme-gotham].

 ## Contributing

 I'm more than happy to accept Pull Requests of any kind: bug fixes, support for